warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 sites.
     - The mass of an electron is more than a thousand times smaller than the mass of a proton.
-Since the nucleus is made up of protons and neutrons, we're justified in thinking only of movement *relative* to the nucleus, which treats it as stationary.
+Since the nucleus is made up of protons and neutrons, we're justified in thinking only of movement *relative* to the nucleus, i.e. we assume the nucleus is stationary.
 #.
 Assume the atoms only have *one* electron orbital.
 The Pauli exclusion
-principle states that each atom can have a maximum of 2 electrons: an up electron and a down electron.
+principle states that each orbital can have a maximum of 2 electrons: a spin-up electron and a spin-down electron.
-    - We've determined that the outer electrons *must* be treated quantum mechanically, so this restriction is justified if we only consider the outer electrons.
-We make the additional simplification of only considering *one orbital* of outer electrons.
+    - This might seem like leap at first, because atoms can have many electron orbitals.
+But because we know that the *outer* electrons *must* be treated quantum mechanically, we may ignore any inner orbitals.
+    While there can be multiple outer electron orbitals, we choose to only consider one outer orbital.
+I don't have a great justification for this; it'll just make calculations easier if we focus on the simplest case.
 #.
 Assume 2 electrons interact *with each other* only if they're in the same
 orbital.
     - Interaction strength is determined by proximity: two electrons interact